 Our recommendations below come from our annual survey of Theme Park Insider newsletter subscribers.
 Locations with star ratings ★ ranked especially highly among our readers.
 Subscribe here to our free weekly email of theme park news to participate in the next ranking survey.

 New for 2024

 A reimagining of the park's children's land will include a new coaster - Snoopy's Tenderpaw Twister Coaster, a Zamperla Lift & Launch family coaster - plus the Sally's Swing Along swing ride.
 Opens Memorial Day weekend.

 MonteZOOMa: The Forbidden Fortress

-The park's former Montezooma's Revenge, a 800-foot-long Schwarzkopf shuttle loop with a 55-mph launch and one inversion, is getting a new name and a rebuild for 2023.
+The park's former Montezooma's Revenge, a 800-foot-long Schwarzkopf shuttle loop with a 55-mph launch and one inversion, is getting a new name and a rebuild.
 The new ride will feature a randomized launch sequence and its queue will get story upgrades about doomed treasure hunters searching for Montezooma's gold.
 Originally slated to open in 2023, this ride might be pushed to 2024.

 What to Do

 A 4,533-foot Custom Coasters International wooden coaster, retracked by Great Coasters International in 2016, with a 108-foot drop and top speed of 56 mph.
 Height requirement: 48 inches